Electrical, Thermal, Regional and Traffic Injuries

 Vital signs of burn.
 The findings that say the victim was alive when burning happened.
 Critical because staged burns of an already-dead body are a classical dowry-death cover-up.

 Dowry-death pattern.
-The Indian medico-legal context that the FACT and UGC-NET papers test on directly.
-Section 80(2) of the Bharatiya Nyaya Sanhita 2023 (the BNS provision replacing Section 304B of the IPC) makes dowry death a distinct offence: a woman's death by burns or bodily injury under abnormal circumstances within seven years of marriage, with evidence of dowry-related cruelty.
+The Indian medico-legal context that sits behind this whole section.
+Section 80 of the Bharatiya Nyaya Sanhita 2023 (the BNS provision replacing Section 304B of the IPC) makes dowry death a distinct offence: Section 80(1) defines the offence as a woman's death by burns or bodily injury under abnormal circumstances within seven years of marriage, with evidence of dowry-related cruelty, and Section 80(2) provides the punishment of not less than seven years' imprisonment.
 The classical staged scenario is a kitchen kerosene stove "bursting" while the woman was cooking.
 Forensic markers that argue against accident and toward homicide include:

 This pattern overlaps with the broader work on accelerant patterns covered in Fire and Burn Pattern Interpretation and with the autopsy protocol set out in Autopsy and Post-Mortem Examination.